Maldo365/documentation/content/applications/general/email_communication/email_servers_outbound.rst

    To determine which server is first, Odoo uses the priority value (the lower the value is, the higher the priority is).
 Failing to do so, the first server is determined by the servers' names, using alphabetical order.

+- If there is no mail server, Odoo relies on the :ref:`system parameter <email-outbound-default>` value.

 It is also possible to use Odoo's mail server for transactional emails in addition to mass mailings.